discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Staff Skills:**

-- <Skill name="Rapid Swipe"/> - Auto-attack chain that increases in daamage.
+- <Skill name="Rapid Swipe"/> - Auto-attack chain that increases in damage.
 Also provides a small amount of healing to allies.
 - <Skill name="Menders Rebuke"/> - If stuck in staff, this is your highest damage skill.
-Also heals allies
+Also heals allies.
 - <Skill name="Warding Rift"/> - A 2 second block that acts like 2 continuous seconds of <Boon name="Aegis"/>.
 - <Skill name="Renewing Wave"/> - Blast finisher used in precasting.
 Also used as a condition cleanse and heals allies.
 - <Skill name="Surge of the Mists"/> - The strongest Crowd Control skill in your arsenal, which grants between three and nine hits of <Control name="Knockback"/>.